Did You Know?

 In his free time, General Finley was an amateur historian and archeologist.
 He was credited with finding evidence for and locating the exact site of the ancient Native American village, Seccaium, located just outside Bucyrus.

-In 1906, the Bucyrus Forum reported on a single apple tree planted by Johnny Appleseed that was still alive on the Finley’s property.
-Around 100 years old at the time, the tree was still prolifically producing apples.
+In 1906, the Bucyrus Forum reported on a single apple tree planted by Johnny Appleseed that was still living on the Finley’s property.
+Around 100 years old at the time, the tree continued to prolifically produce apples.

 General Ebenezer Finley died on August 22, 1916.